Shayanbhattacharya-IT/Build-Calendar-using-python/README.md

 my_calendar.py

 2. Write the code
-python
-import calendar   # correct spelling
+from calendar import *

 # Ask user for a year
+year = int(input("Enter Year: "))

+# Print the calendar for the whole year
+print(calendar(year, 2, 1, 8, 3))

+# Ask user for a year
 year = int(input("Enter year: "))

-# Print the calendar for the whole year
-print(calendar.calendar(year))

 3. Save the file
 Save it as my_calendar.py.

-4. Run the file in VS Code terminal bash python my_calendar.py
+4. Run the file in VS Code terminal python my_calendar.py

 If you named your file differently, replace my_calendar.py with your filename.

 🖥️ Example Output
 If you enter 2026, you’ll see a full calendar for the year 2026 printed in the terminal.

-Note:-
+Note :-
-# The values 2, 1, 8, 3 in the Python calendar.calendar() function call correspond to optional formatting parameters for the output.
+1 The values 2, 1, 8, 3 in the Python calendar.calendar() function call correspond to optional formatting parameters for the output.
 2 (width): The width of the date columns in characters (default is 2).
 1 (lines per week): The number of lines used for each week (default is 1).
 8 (column separation): The number of spaces between month columns (default is 6).